-- The library can provide open Wi-Fi, a television, DVD player, projector, projection screen, and podium as requested on the application form.
+- The library can provide Wi-Fi, a smart TV, a DVD player, and a podium as requested on the application form.
 Outside equipment may be brought into the meeting with prior approval.
 However, the library assumes no responsibility for this equipment.
 Library staff shall not provide any technical assistance.

 - The applicant shall be in attendance when the meeting room is in use and will be held responsible for the orderly conduct of the group and for any loss of, or damage to, library property.